higamaya/chrome-web-store/content/privacy-policy.md

 ---
 title: Privacy Policy
-description: Privacy Policy applicable to the items published by Higama-ya on Chrome Web Store
+description: Privacy Policy applicable to the products published by Higama-ya on Chrome Web Store
 ---

-TODO
+## User Data Policy